 Forming a New Student Organization

-Applications for Registration of new student organizations received by April 1, 2021 will be reviewed and completed by the end of Spring 2021.
-Applications received after April 1, 2021 are not guaranteed review by the Student Organization Committee (SOC) and may be postponed until Fall 2021.
+Applications for Registration of new student organizations received by October 25, 2021 will be reviewed and completed by the end of Fall 2021.
+Applications received after October 25, 2021 are not guaranteed review by the Student Organization Committee (SOC) and may be postponed until Spring 2022.

 The University of South Alabama is committed to the development of student organizations and organizational leaders and members.
 The addition of new student organizations enhances the campus community and provides more opportunities for students to become involved and participate in activities that support their interests.
 The process for becoming a new student organization is consistent among all organizations.